 Arctic air from northern Canada is being drawn into the Northeast and looks like it will stick around through next week.
 Lows over the weekend will range from 4 to 12 degrees, with the highs in the 13 to 25 range.

 Vighi thinks people make too much of a big deal about the cold, all weather in general.
-Think of the Buddhist monks, he says, who sit outside in snowstorms in an attempt to channel and use their inner heat.

 The English word "spirit," Vighi added, comes from the Latin "spiritus," which means breath.